1885 - 1916

 His soldiers Will left his estate to his elder sister Caroline May Adams who never married.

 She also as his Executrix, received his Soldiers Effects and 3 Pounds 4 Shillings and 3 Pence in March 1917 from the Preston Depot plus a War Gratuity in June 1919.
-Presumably she also received his Army Pension and his Medals though his Medal Card doesn't say.
+She also received his Army Pension and his Medals, address 83 Boundary Road, Wood Green, Tottenham.

 Grateful thanks are extended to Alan Chapman for the detailed biography